Textualize/textual/docs/guide/widgets.md

 !!! note

     Textual is smart about performing updates.
-If you refresh multiple regions, Textual will combine them in to as few non-overlapping regions as possible.
+If you refresh multiple regions, Textual will combine them into as few non-overlapping regions as possible.

 The final step is to update the `render_line` method to use the cursor style when rendering the square underneath the mouse.